Hibachi Zucchini Recipe

 This Japanese Steakhouse-style Hibachi Zucchini comes together in 20 minutes using simple ingredients.
-Serve it on the side with your homemade Hibachi meal (vegetarian, can be easily made gluten-free).
+Serve it on the side with your homemade Hibachi meal.

 About Hibachi Zucchini

-Hibachi Zucchini is a simple stir fry prepared using zucchini, fresh ginger, garlic, dark soy sauce, and a few more ingredients.
+Hibachi Zucchini is a simple stir fry prepared using yellow or green zucchini, fresh ginger, garlic, soy sauce, and other ingredients.

-It is popularly served at Japanese steakhouses or Japanese restaurants as a side dish.
+It is popularly served as a side dish at Japanese steakhouses or restaurants.

 Making Japanese steakhouse-style Hibachi zucchini is easy, and it comes together in under 20 minutes using a few simple ingredients.